tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get corporation members

-Return the current member list of a corporation, the token's character need to be a member of the corporation.  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/members/)
+Return the current member list of a corporation, the token's character need to be a member of the corporation.  ---  This route is cached for up to 3600 seconds

 ### Example